-Provide grounding diagrams with explicit grounding requirements beginning with the medium-voltage system and continuing through the transformer up to and including the Service entrance equipment, step down transformers, sub-panels and telecommunications systems grounding.
+Provide grounding diagrams with explicit grounding and grounded conductor requirements beginning with the medium-voltage system and continuing through the transformer up to and including the Service entrance equipment, step down transformers, sub-panels, and telecommunications systems grounding.

 The service entrance grounding electrode systems and interconnections with other system grounding electrodes must be clearly shown and identified on the grounding plan.
 The main bonding jumper connection must be indicated and system bonding jumper connections for separately derived systems must be clearly indicated.
 Automatic Transfer switches must be identified indicating 3-pole design for single-phase systems and 4-pole design for three-phase systems.
+Coordinate this UFC with TSEWG TP-19 and clarify when ATS with unswitched neutral be used in lieu of ATS with switched neutral.
 Typical illustrations showing proper methods for displaying grounding diagrams on the contract drawings are provided in a PDF format within the electrical technical paper TSEWG TP-12: Appendices.
-Refer to Appendix C for more information.
+Refer to Appendix A for more information.